Manage Cryptographic Tokens and Certificates

 Custom Managed PKI

-If you are using Banyan’s Custom Managed PKI capability, Banyan is using an Intermediate CA certificate signed by your organization’s Root CA. In this case, your Issuing CA will be an Intermediate CA. You can upload your organization’s Root CA certificate so it can be distributed along with the Issuing CA.
+If you are using CSE’s Custom Managed PKI capability, CSE is using an Intermediate CA certificate signed by your organization’s Root CA. In this case, your Issuing CA will be an Intermediate CA. You can upload your organization’s Root CA certificate so it can be distributed along with the Issuing CA.

 Select Add Root Certificate, paste your Root Certificate, and then select Save.